Welcome to Xplisset Voice of America (Start Here)

 Quick Introduction

-I write from the place where race, law, empire, memory, media, AI, sex, religion, music, and political violence crash into each other, then pretend they were never in the same room.
+I write from the place where race, law, empire, memory, media, money, AI, sex, religion, music, and political violence crash into each other, then pretend they were never in the same room.

 XVOA is my attempt to put those pieces back into one story instead of fifty disjointed headlines.